dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 The `renderer` function receives a `MatchDetails` object that provides information about the route match.

- * router: The router instance, which can be used to generate links, for example, `router.getLine('outlet-id')`.
+ * `router`: The router instance, which can be used to generate links.
- * queryParams: An object that contains any query params for the route.
+ * `queryParams`: An object that contains any query params for the route.
- * params: An object that contains any path params for the route.
+ * `params`: An object that contains any path params for the route.
- * type: The type of match:
+ * `type`: The type of match:
    * `index`: An exact match
    * `partial`: The route is a match but not exact
    * `error`: The route is an error match
- * isError: Helper function that returns true when the match type is error
+ * `isError`: Helper function that returns true when the match type is error
- * isExact: Helper function that returns true when the match type is exact
+ * `isExact`: Helper function that returns true when the match type is exact

 Consider an `outlet` configured for a `path` of `about`, the widget that it returns from the `renderer` will render for a selected route `about` (described as an `index` match).
 The widget will also display for any route that the outlet's `path` partially matches, for example, `about/company` or `about/company/team`.